DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 "Just now it said: [Where are you going?]"

 "What?
-Oi, Kai, could it be thy wound on shoulder is getting worse?
+Oi, Kai, could it be thy wound on thy shoulder is getting worse?
 Think about it, you're day-dreaming."

 "...
-There is just no way it is just that."
+There is just no way it's just that."

-In all actuality both Jeanne and Farin stopped when they heard the voice.
+In all actuality both Jeanne and Farin had stopped when they heard the voice.

-Humans were hearing it, while foreign god were unable.
+Humans were hearing it, while the foreign god was unable to.

-Which led to obvious question.
+Which led to an obvious question.
-How about person with mix of human and foreign gods blood.
+How about the person carrying the blood of both humans and foreign gods?
 Could she hear that voice too...

 "Rinne.
 Listen, did..."

 "..."

-Rinne walked towards ancient stone ruins, covered by moss.
+Rinne walked towards the ancient stone ruins covered by moss.
-Stopping in front of entrance, covered by vines, she beckoned him.
+Stopping in front of the entrance covered by vines, she beckoned him.

-"That voice, coming from here."
+"That voice is coming from here."

 "From within?...
 Reiren, stand watch please.
 We'll be back soon."

 "What?
 H-hey, Kai?"

-He followed Rinne into dark ruins.
+He followed Rinne into the dark ruins.

 "Jeanne-sama, please be careful.
 I feel something alarming about the voice just now."

-Female bodyguard turned flashlight on.
+The female bodyguard turned her flashlight on.
-She gestured towards her master to step behind more.
+She gestured towards her master to step further back.

-"Definitely some special wavelength.
+"It's definitely some special wavelength.
-It is strange that the elf, who has far better hearing than humans, cannot hear it."
+Strangely the elf with a far better auditory perception than humans, could not hear it."

-"...You think this voice doesn't belong to human?"
+"...You think this voice doesn't belong to a human?"

 "Yes.
-It is possible that someone of other races is luring us into a trap."
+It is possible that someone of some other race is luring us into a trap."

 Like a spider into it's nest.

 It is possible that something horrible is awaiting for a prey within the megalith.
-Especially considering that they've been just attacked by the cryptid on previous evening.
+Especially considering that they had just been attacked by the cryptid last evening.

 "Rinne, it is ok to go ahead, but be careful, ok?"